Mastering Modern .NET Architecture

 • LAB: Targeting Groups with Feature Flags

-Senior .NET developers transitioning to architecture roles, solution architects designing enterprise-grade .NET applications and tech leads responsible for code quality, testing strategy, and architectural governance.
-Requires solid C#/.NET experience, no prior architecture training needed.
+Designed for medior and senior .NET developers who need a deeper understanding of their current architecture or are transitioning into architecture roles, solution architects designing enterprise-grade .NET applications, and tech leads responsible for code quality, testing strategy, and architectural governance.

 Contact Us